michaelklotz/Profile/README.md

 ### IT Analyst
-City of Rochester, MN
-May 2014 – Nov 2014
+#### City of Rochester, MN  | May 2014 – Nov 2014

  - Reverse-engineered flat files into a nightly-updating relational database to house property information
  - Wrote C# application to parse, encrypt, and email pay stubs
  - Vetted and advised selection of 3rd party document management and asset management systems

 ### Software Engineer
-Thomson Reuters, Eagan, MN
-June 2012- May 2014
+#### Thomson Reuters, Eagan, MN | June 2012- May 2014

- - Built data-access layer for enterprise “artifiact service” platform
+ - Built data-access layer for enterprise "Artifiact Service" platform
  - Developed and unit tested features and web services for multi-tiered J2EE applications
  - Executed transition, redesign, and delivery of a Java-based Hierarchy Management application based on Resource Description Framework (RDF)
  - Created and managed tasks and estimates for user stories and defects during two-week iterations using agile project management software (Version One)
  - Delivered tech-talks on implementing Git, MongoDB, Gradle, and Sonar
- - Led migration efforts from TFS VC to Git
+ - Led migration efforts from TFS version control to Git

 ### Database Administrator (Internship)
-Menards, Eau Claire, WI
-May 2011 - May 2012
+#### Menards, Eau Claire, WI | May 2011 - May 2012

  - Worked closely with DBA team to maintain and support several database platforms including SQL Server (MSSQL), MySQL, Oracle, and Progress (OpenEdge RDBMS)
  - Created ETL processes using SQL Server’s Integration Services (SSIS) and PowerShell to gather database usage and performance metrics from 6 different database platforms